 These stethoscopes are used by medical professionals around the world for enhanced acoustic performance, reliability and durability.
 The standout features include interchangeable bells and double-sided adult and paediatric diaphragms for convenient, accurate assessment and diagnosis.
 Purchasing a stethoscope from Mentone Educational is a wise decision and compatible choice for medical professionals and students.

 Models suitable for all areas of medicine

 Manufactured from surgical stainless steel and machined to exacting tolerances, our products provide precision and reliability in a variety of clinical settings.
 When you buy equipment from Mentone Educational, you are buying a high-quality product that sees use at every level and in every field in medicine.
-The affordable prices available in our store allow access to the very best tools in the industry by medical students, interns, educators, nurses, general practitioners, paediatric specialists, emergency physicians and other healthcare professionals including veterinarians.
+The affordable prices available in our store allow access to the very best tools in the industry by medical students, obstetricians, interns, educators, nurses, general practitioners, paediatric specialists, emergency physicians and other healthcare professionals including veterinarians.

 Leading Brands We Stock